VolpeUSDOT/JPO-CVP-SDCEvaluationCode/VolpeEvaluationFiles_THEA/README.md

 	1) Sent BSM data interpolated to 0.1 second intervals
 	2) Received BSM data interpolated to 0.1 second intervals

+## 3. register.sql
+This script is used to register the C# functions with the SQL Server instance so they can be used with the CVPilot Data.
+There is no input or output for this script.

+## 3. computedcolumns.sql
+This script creates SQL Geometry columns using the latitude and longitude fields of THEA BSM data.
+It is necessary to run this script before running the Vehicle Kinematics calculations.
+- Input:
+	1) THEA received and sent BSM data.
+- Output:
+	1) Copies of BSM tables with geometric columns

 ## 3. VehicleKinematics.sql
 The Volpe team developed different vehicle kinematic parameters using the sent and received BSM data to conduct the safety evaluation for CVP safety applications.
 Detailed descriptions of the calculations performed in this script are summarized in Appendix D https://rosap.ntl.bts.gov/view/dot/61972/dot_61972_DS1.pdf.
-The inputs listed here are taken from the recieved and sent BSM tables in the THEA database stored on the SDC.
+The inputs listed here are taken from the received and sent BSM tables in the THEA database stored on the SDC.
 The SQL script outputs a new table that contains the kinematic data between host and remote vehicles.
 -	Input:
 	1) Date/Time
 	2) Latitude